awsdocs/iam-user-guide/doc_source/getting-started_create-admin-group.md

 **Note**
 We strongly recommend that you adhere to the best practice of using the **Administrator** IAM user below and securely lock away the root user credentials\.
 Sign in as the root user only to perform a few [account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.

-1. Enable access to billing data for the IAM admin user that you will create\.
+1. Enable access to billing data for the IAM admin user that you will create as follows:

    1. On the navigation bar, choose your account name, and then choose **My Account**\.